The 60+ best early deals to shop at the Amazon Labor Day sale 2022

 Fashion and beauty deals at Amazon's Labor Day sale

 Refresh your seasonal style with fashion and beauty deals available now at Amazon's early Labor Day 2022 sale.
-Save big on Nivea personal care products, Amazon apparel and Revlon beauty essentials.
+Save big on Levi's clothing and Revlon hair devices.

 When is Labor Day 2022?

-Labor Day is a federal holiday which celebrates the contributions and successes of American workers.
+Labor Day is a federal holiday that celebrates the contributions and successes of American workers.
 Observed annually on the first Monday of September, this year the holiday falls on Monday, September 5.
-Labor Day weekend has unofficially became known as the end of summer and is often celebrated with incredible sales on back-to-school essentials, appliances, smart tech, furniture, kitchen tools and more.
+Labor Day weekend has unofficially become known as the end of summer and is often celebrated with incredible sales on back-to-school essentials, appliances, smart tech, furniture, kitchen tools and more.

 What are the best deals on Labor Day 2022?